-A huge increase in "deep dips" was one of the big findings in our new user research for this year's Fundamental Guidelines for Web Usability seminar.
+A huge increase in "deep dips" was one of the big findings in our new user research for this year's Top Web UX Design Guidelines seminar.
 That is, ever-more users are arriving deep within websites rather than entering them through the homepage.

 - The homepage is typically the single most-visited page, because the deep entry points are scattered across a vast number of interior pages.